Coming on Home Soon

 Reading Level: 2nd − 3rd Grade

 Ada Ruth's mama must go away to Chicago to work, leaving Ada Ruth and Grandma behind.
-It's war time, and women are needed to fill the men's jobs.
-As winter sets in, Ada Ruth and her grandma keep up their daily routine, missing Mama all the time.
-They find strength in each other, and a stray kitten even arrives one day to keep them company, but nothing can fill the hole Mama left.
-Every day they wait, watching for the letter that says Mama will be coming on home soon.
-Set during World War II, Coming On Home Soon has a timeless quality that will appeal to all who wait and hope.
+During World War II, women are needed to fill the men's jobs.
+Every day Ada Ruth and Grandma wait, watching for the letter that says Mama will be coming home soon.

 Select format: